-(Keywords: pain in upper leg, chiropractic help, Femero Acetabular Impingement syndrome, upper leg pain, Maignes syndrome)
+Keywords; pain in upper leg, chiropractic help, femoro acetabular impingement syndrome, Maignes syndrome.

-Mrs V (63 years) has had left low back pain for about ten years.
+Mrs V, a 63 year old woman has had left low back pain for about ten years.
 There was no obvious cause.
 One year before her first consultation severe pain began in the left groin, radiating down the front of the thigh towards the knee.
 Periodically her upper left leg would suddenly give, partly with a sharp stab of pain, and partly due to a weak feeling.
 Frequently she could barely walk, the pain in her upper left leg was so bad.

 She wore a heel lift in her right shoe; that brought some measure of relief.